kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 ## Proposal

-Add a new field, `routingPreference`, to the Service specification.
+Add a new field, `trafficDistribution`, to the Service specification.
 This field will serve as preference or hint for the underlying implementation to consider while making routing decisions.
 It does not offer strict routing guarantees.

 The field will support the following initial values:

-* `Default`: Indicates no specific routing preference.
-The user delegates the routing decision to the implementation, allowing it to apply its best-effort strategy.
-* `Close`: Indicates a preference for routing traffic to endpoints that are topologically proximate to the client.
+* `PreferClose`: Indicates a preference for routing traffic to endpoints that are topologically proximate to the client.
 The interpretation of "topologically proximate" may vary across implementations and could encompass endpoints within the same node, rack, zone, or even region.

+Absence of a value indicates no specific routing preference.
+In this case, the user delegates the routing decision to the implementation, allowing it to apply its best-effort strategy.

 Implementations SHOULD support the standard values.
 While some flexibility in interpretation is permitted, implementations should aim to align their behavior